 Register to vote

-If you are eligible to register to vote, you can do so online in most states here.
+If you are eligible to register to vote, you can do so online in most states at: https://vote.gov/.
 Registering to vote is simple — all you’d need to provide is your name, address and social security number or ID number.

 If you’d like to register to vote in-person, you can visit your state or local election office or often the DMV.
 Find your local election office here: https://www.usa.gov/election-office

 Every state except North Dakota requires citizens to register if they want to become voters.
 Deadlines for voter registration vary by state — from over a month ahead of the election to same-day registration.
 Check the US Vote Foundation to find your state’s requirements.

 If you are planning on voting in-person in November, you may need to prepare to arrive at your polling place with photo ID or proof of residence.
 To check what is required in your state, visit: https://www.rockthevote.org/how-to-vote/

-The COVID-19 pandemic has made gathering in public spaces — even for something as critical as voting — profoundly risky.
-Voting by mail using an absentee ballot has been expanded for the November election.
-Voters in 43 states will be able to vote by mail.
-In Indiana, Louisiana, Mississippi, South Carolina, Tennessee, and Texas, absentee voting will not be available to all registered voters, and will be available to voters whose circumstances meet specific qualifications.
+Voting by mail is an option for casting your ballot.
+Voters in 45 states and the District of Columbia will also be able to vote by mail.
+However, voters in 16 states must qualify before receiving an absentee ballot.
+Check if that’s your state here.
 To learn more about your state’s rules and how you can sign up to vote by mail, or request a ballot click here or go to your state election office website to find out how and where to drop your ballot off.

 Know your rights at the polls